-A workplace colleague or Trade Union Representative is also able to attend formal meetings held under this procedure, including formal absence review meetings.
+A workplace colleague or Trade Union Representative is also able to attend formal absence review meetings held under this procedure.

-Due and careful consideration will also be given to any request from an Employee to be accompanied by a workplace colleague or Trade Union Representative at informal meetings.
+Due and careful consideration will also be given to any request from an Employee to be accompanied by a workplace colleague or Trade Union Representative at informal meetings, including return to work discussions.
 However, it should be noted that the presence of a representative does not make the meeting formal.

-10. Absence Monitoring
+11. Absence Monitoring

-In order to manage attendance effectively the School will record, monitor and review absences on an individual and whole School basis through staff reports from the schools Management Information System and the Bradford factor.
+In order to manage attendance effectively the School will record, monitor and review absences on an individual and whole School basis.